Whyalla: Arts

 The D'Faces of Youth Arts community youth arts organisation has run workshops and activities for young people aged 7 to 27 in theatre, dance, visual arts and music since 1994.

 The Whyalla Recording Scholarship is awarded annually for Whyalla residents aged from 12 to 21.
 The Inaugural (2017) Winner was seventeen year old Breeze Millard from Whyalla.

 The Second (2018) Whyalla Recording Scholarship was launched on 23 April 2018 with 2 Winners (17 year old Liberty Tuohy from Port Neill and 19 year old Shakira Fauser from Whyalla) and 1 Runner-Up (15 year old Jaylee Daniels from Whyalla) being announced on 17 September 2018.
 On 24 February 2019 Jaylee Daniels' Debut Single "Papa's Song" reached Number 7, and Shakira Lea's "I Miss You" Number 18 on the iTunes Australia Country Chart In 2021 both Jaylee (with "Tonight") and Shakira (with "Drowning") released their second Singles.
 On 21 February 2021 Jaylee Daniels' "Tonight" reached Number 3 on the iTunes Australia Singer Songwriter Chart.

 Sport

 The Whyalla Football League is an Australian rules football competition supporting half-a-dozen clubs.
 In 1998, Bennett Oval hosted a National Rugby League match between the Adelaide Rams and Illawarra Steelers.
 The Steelers won 39–4.

+But Whyalla also has sports for Basketball, Hockey, Soccer & Boxing.
+Out of the 4 just mentioned, The Whyalla Basketball Association is the most popular, along with the Whyalla Soccer Association.

+Hockey is still popular across Whyalla, with its league, the Whyalla Hockey Association, getting many players and even schools to join in with the Hockey Games.
+Fishing is also pretty popular in Whyalla as well, with its good beaches and wonderful jetty, it's one of the best places to fish in the Eyre Peninsula.

+Whyalla Speedway (also known as Westline Speedway) takes place 3 kilometres northwest of the city, off Speedway Road (32°59′41″S 137°30′31″E).
+It opened on 30 April 1972 and holds racing for many classes, including sprint cars, sedans and stock cars.
+The venue hosts motorcycle speedway and held the South Australian Individual Speedway Championship in 1986.